 4. Video Surveillance Integration

-Video surveillance systems are integral to any physical security setup, and your security management software should support seamless integration with existing CCTV cameras and recording systems.
+Video surveillance systems are integral to any physical security setup, and your security management software should support seamless integration with existing CCTV cameras, cloud based security cameras, and recording systems.
 This feature allows security personnel to monitor live camera feeds from multiple locations within the software’s dashboard.

 Some advanced systems also offer video analytics, where the software uses artificial intelligence (AI) to detect patterns, such as loitering, object removal, or motion in restricted areas.
-This AI-based approach can greatly enhance the efficiency of surveillance efforts by flagging suspicious activities for further review.
+This AI-based approach can greatly enhance the efficiency of cloud based security cameras by flagging suspicious activities for further review.

 5. Data Encryption and Cybersecurity Features